If you’re trying to make your wedding country-riffic, this article is for you. Here’s how to have your dream country wedding in Texas.

 Try and steer clear of trite representations and rather incorporate more rustic elements in modern ways.
 For example, instead of the overdone (but delicious) pie station for dessert, work with your mixologist to come up with delicious specialty cocktails like an apple pie bourbon sweet tea.
 Serve it up in a specialty glass, and you've got yourself a fresh cocktail with a hint of country flair."
 She goes on to note that "not all design elements need to be incorporated evenly into every aspect of the event.
 This is true for colors as well as textures.
 For country weddings specifically, this is especially important and, frankly, a little of anything goes a long way.
 If you've fallen in love with a lace gown, go for it!
 But don't feel bound now to incorporating lace into the invitation pattern and the cake design, etc. For every 'traditional; element you incorporate, look to juxtapose it with something unexpected to avoid things feeling tired.”

 We hope this helped you figure out how to have your dream country wedding in Texas.
-If you’re looking for a photographer to support you for an engagement session before the big day, we’re here for you!
-We’re offering a free session to couples who purchase a wedding package.
-We have team members located across the Lone Star state and still have availability for 2022 and 2023.
-Get the details here and check out our Texas portfolio here.
+If you’re looking for a photographer to support you, we’re here for you!
+We have team members located across the Lone Star state and across the nation.
+Get the details here.
 We promise to do our best and it is our joy to serve you.

 The Joy Team